ajaffary/p-adic-absolute-value/padic_flask/notes.md

 ## To Do List

 ### Controller
-- change "enter prime" to "choose a prime"
+- change "enter prime" to "choose a prime" (?)
-  - include a list of primes?
+  - enter a prime is better for now?

 ### Model
-- add labels and default values to form elements
+- add labels and default values to form elements (done)
-- need a list of primes
+- create a list of primes for user?
   - does this go into Form?
 No?
 It's just a data structure containing primes
+  - suggest a link for user
 - allow user to enter their own prime?
-  - requires prime number validator
+  - requires prime number validator (see below)

 ### View
 - create full HTML page structure